Wales in the world wars: Blitz

-Bombing raids brought high loss of life as the German Air Force targeted the docks at Swansea, Cardiff and Pembroke.
+Bombing raids brought high loss of life as the Luftwaffe targeted the docks at Swansea, Cardiff and Pembroke.

 The Cardiff Blitz between 1940 and the final raid on the city in March 1944 approximately 2,100 bombs fell, killing 355 people.

 Cardiff Docks became a strategic bombing target for the Luftwaffe as it was one of the biggest coal ports in the world.
 Consequently, it and the surrounding area were heavily bombed.
 Llandaff Cathedral, amongst many other civilian buildings caught in the raids, was damaged by the bombing in 1941.

 Prisoner of war camp

 Island Farm, also called Camp 198, was a prisoner of war camp on the outskirts of the town of Bridgend, South Wales.
 It hosted a number of Axis prisoners, mainly German, and was the scene of the largest escape attempt by German POWs in Britain during World War II.
 Near the end of the war it was renamed Special Camp XI and used to detain many senior SS military leaders who were awaiting extradition to the Nuremberg trials.